pl-ca/p4hackathon/README.md

 in two windows, do make run, and make h1
 in the make h1 window, use scapy, and run: send(IP(dst="1.2.3.4")/ICMP())

-to text external packet
+to test external packet
 scapy: sendp('\x00' + 'A1234567' + 'B1234567')

-to text internal packet
+to test internal packet
 scapy: sendp('\x01' + 'A1234567' + 'B1234567')

 to test reject packet